Canyon Falls Julia Pfeiffer Burns State Park Big Sur Hike Canyon Trail waterfall

 Continue up the trail, which runs along the north side of McWay Creek.
 If you look to your left, you’ll spot the ruins of an old cabin.
 Tall ancient redwoods line the canyon bottom, casting grand shadows across the trail.
 The patches of sunlight that reach the forest floor illuminate a verdant collection of ferns, redwood sorrel, and pacific starflower.

 At 0.15 miles from the start, take the footbridge to the right to the other side of the stream.
 In another tenth of a mile, you will come to a trail junction, the only junction on this hike.
-Ewoldsen Trail breaks off to the right, venturing farther up the canyon (as of May 2014, part of this trail is closed due to wildfire damage).
+Ewoldsen Trail breaks off to the right, venturing farther up the canyon.
 Stay to the left to continue toward Canyon Falls.

 Canyon Falls Julia Pfeiffer Burns State Park